 Learn about their own aspirations and challenges, so you can be in a position to inspire their growth, helping them like you help your clients.

-4. Every time you are inspired by something new you’ve read or learned, share it with a client, a colleague or business ally who will also appreciate it.
+4. Every time you are inspired by something new you’ve read or learned, share it with a client, a colleague, or a business ally who will also appreciate it.